 Scalable Path is a job-matching company that matches Android projects with freelance Android developers, usually in a matter of weeks.

 The website does the screening for you and if you’re looking to hire from another site, you can still hire Scalable Path to do the screening of those developers, as well.

-Scalable Path has proven to be a great resource to companies and organizations that require specific on-demand Android specialist teams.
+Scalable Path has proven to be a great resource for companies and organizations that require specific on-demand Android specialist teams.
 Every client on the site ends up with a developer or team that can provide them with everything they want.